asafpamzn/valkey-glide-2-0-readme/php/DEVELOPER.md

     ```bash
     VERSION=2.0.0 # You can modify this to other released version or set it to "main" to get the unstable branch
     git clone --branch ${VERSION} https://github.com/valkey-io/valkey-glide.git
-    cd valkey-glide/php
+    cd valkey-glide
     ```

-2. Prepare the build environment:
+2. Build the FFI library (required dependency):

     ```bash
+    # Build the FFI library that the PHP extension depends on
+    cd ffi
+    cargo build --release
+    cd ../php
+    ```

+3. Prepare the build environment:

+    ```bash
     # Initialize the extension build system
     phpize
     ```

-3. Configure the build:
+4. Configure the build:

     ```bash
     # Configure with Valkey Glide support enabled
     ./configure --enable-valkey-glide
     ```

-4. Build the extension:
+5. Build the extension:

     ```bash
     # Pre-build step to prepare modules